• Skip to content

 Talk with a midwife, nurse, doctor or health worker about using formula.

 Only breastmilk or formula in bottle before 12 months.
-No cow’s milk.
+No other milk.
 No water as a drink before 6 months.

 No bottle in bed.
-Don’t leave baby alone with bottle.
+Don’t leave your baby alone with a bottle.

 How to prepare formula

 Wash your hands.
-Wash and scrub bottles.
-Boil bottles in large pot for 5 minutes.
+Wash and scrub bottles, teats and rings in hot, soapy water.
+Boil bottles, teats and rings in large pot for 5 minutes.

 Keep formula and scoop dry.
 Use with clean and dry hands.